hit9/bt.cc/README.md

 ## The Big Picture

-An coding overview of structuring a behavior tree in C++:
+Code overview to structure a behavior tree in C++:

 * Horizontally from left to right represents the relationship from parent node to child node.
 * Vertically, the sibling relationship, from top to bottom, prioritizes from high to low.